Software apps and online services

 This is Rongzhong from Pittsburgh.
 Eight months after my first post on OpenCat, I have quite a lot to update.
 Most importantly, I’m going to launch my first kitten on Indiegogo on Monday, Oct 22nd!
 The kitten’s name is Nybble.
 Links will be posted here, on my Twitter @PetoiCamp, or on Petoi.com.

 I will need your support to keep working on it full-time.
-Subscribe and share to your friends who may like it.
+Subscribe and share it with your friends who may like it.
 You awesome makers can also teach it new tricks and bring more fun to people around the world!

-Before going into every details, I wanted to ask the following questions:
+Before going into every detail, I wanted to ask the following questions: